alsalih/bookbot/README.md

-# bookbot
+# Text Analyser

-BookBot reads a book and returns measurements and indicators such as:
+Text Analyser analyses text for numerous indicators such as:

+- word, sentence, and paragraph counts,
+- word, sentence, and paragraph mean lengths,
+- most and least frequent words, and
-- word count
+- alphabet frequencies
-- alphabetical character frequencies.